-When you have arrived in Abisko, you have the opportunity to visit the mountain information service.
-Here you meet one of our experienced guides who provide tips about nice excursions you can go on in the area.
-The mountain information service’s e-mail: abisko.sport@stfturist.
+When you have arrived in Abisko, you can visit the mountain information service.
+Here you meet one of our experienced guides who can provide tips about nice excursions you can go on in the area.
+If you want to contact them ahead of arrival you can email: abisko.sport@stfturist.

 STF Aurora Sky Station

-Our chairlift is walking distance from STF Abisko Tourist Station.
-The lift takes you up to our home mountain and to Aurora Sky Station.
-This has a large terrace, a lookout tower and a nice café with a small souvenir shop.
-You can visit Aurora Sky Station in both summer and winter.
+Our chairlift is located just a short walk from STF Abisko Turiststation.
+The lift takes you up to STF Aurora Sky Station.
+There you will find a large terrace, a lookout tower, and a cosy café with a small souvenir shop.
+You can visit STF Aurora Sky Station in both summer and winter.

-Nuolja Offpist is a ski facility in close connection to STF Abisko Tourist Station.
-It is a unique mountain for off-piste skiing with a 500 meter vertical drop from the top station.
-Check out Nuolja Offpist.
+Nuolja Offpist is a ski facility in close connection to STF Abisko Turiststation.
+It is a unique mountain for off-piste skiing with 500 meters of vertical drop from the top of the lift to the bottom.
+Check out Nuolja Offpist for more information.

-It is possible to take the chairlift up the mountain Nuolja in both winter and summer, just a stone’s throw from STF Abisko Tourist Station.
-From the lift’s top station you can go on day hikes, enjoy coffee and cake or lunch on the terrace.
+It is possible to take the chairlift up the mountain Nuolja in both winter and summer, just a short walk from STF Abisko Turiststation.
+From the lift’s top station, you can go on day hikes, enjoy coffee and cake or lunch on the terrace.
+The chairlift is open daily during the summer high season, and the winter skiing season.
 You can buy tickets directly from the valley station or here.

-There is a beautifully situated wood-fired sauna down by the shore of Torneträsk, about one kilometre from our tourist station.
+There is a beautifully situated wood-heated sauna down by the shore of lake Torneträsk, about one kilometre from our hotel.
 You can sit in the sauna and look out over the lake, and when you feel ready, you can cool off in the water outside.
-When the ice is sufficiently thick in the winter, it’s possible to take a dip in a hole made in the ice.
+When the ice is sufficiently thick in the winter, we make a hole in the ice for a cold dip.

 Booking is done no later than noon the same day and the activity starts at 16:00.
 Booking is done here.
-If you are a group of more than 10 people, please contact the reception by e-mail firstname.lastname@example.org or phone +46 10-1902400
+If you are a group of more than 10 people, please contact the reception by email on firstname.lastname@example.org or phone +46 (0)10 190 2400

 The Marble Quarry and Njakajaure Nature Trail